-Among the countries in which NSE's primary targets are found are Colombia, Ecuador, Brazil, Peru, Mexico and Venezuela, which have very attractive contractual conditions in the region.
+Among the countries in which NSE's primary targets are found are Colombia, Ecuador, Brazil, Peru, Mexico and Venezuela.

 These countries have a significant production history, extensive oil reserves and established infrastructure, as well as the presence of important service companies for the management of hydrocarbon exploration, production, and transportation operations.